Installment ONE, North Noir Book II, provisionally titled Angels or Devils (Chapters 1 & 2).

 Zupan obliged her.
 “Mr. Rollo, he is happy man.
 Always content.
 Always, I tell you.”

 She waited again, but Zupan was done.
 Always?
 Was he overstating things?
 Trying to snow her?
 She’d send his footwear and clothes to the lab.
 He could be the killer.
 On the other hand, he might simply be a person of interest, a POI.
 “I have to get some equipment,” she said.
 “Then you can take me to the pool.
-You’ll remain with a Police Constable.
-I’ll need to speak with you again.”
+You’ll remain with a police officer.”

 According to Zupan, no one had driven onto the property, but the perps could have travelled by foot.
 The Bruce Trail bordered the eastern edge of the Novak estate.
 Beyond that was Colpoys Bay, so the perps could have come and gone by boat.
 In any case, almost half-an-hour had passed since Zupan’s call-in.
 The killer or killers were likely gone.

-Derlago in tow, Naslund followed Zupan to the pool, saying nothing, letting Zupan hang on the hook.
+Derlago in tow, Naslund followed Zupan to the pool, staying silent, letting Zupan hang on the hook.
 He didn’t seem to mind.
 In fact, he seemed to welcome the silence.

-Leaving him with Derlago, she donned her crime scene gear: shoe covers, gloves, and a hooded clean-suit.
+Outside the pool, she donned her crime scene gear: shoe covers, gloves, and a hooded clean-suit.
 Instantly, she felt confined yet twice as big.
-She stepped through a sliding glass door and entered the pool area.
+She stepped through a sliding glass door.

 She approached methodically, mentally recording the details.
 The corpses were submerged from the mid-thigh down, suspended side by side, with absolutely no space between them.
 Their position seemed unnatural — too uniform, too perfect — as if the scene had been staged.
 Both were naked, except for the man’s shorts, which were caught on one foot.

-She recognized his face instantly: Rollo Novak, billionaire businessman, TV celebrity, a star on Angels or Devils, the hit show featuring financiers who funded startups with their own money, sometimes to the detriment of the startups.
+She recognized his face instantly: Rollo Novak, billionaire businessman, TV celebrity, a star on Angels or Devils, the hit show featuring financiers who funded startups, sometimes to the detriment of the startups.
 Angel investors often became devils, executing hostile takeovers.
-As for the woman, Naslund had seen her on TV as well, a glamour puss who’d hooked Novak two years ago and snagged him from his first wife.
+As for the woman, Naslund had seen her on TV as well, a beauty who’d hooked Novak two years ago and snagged him from his first wife.
 Naslund knew her name: Katrina Hayden.
 She’d been born in the Bruce.
 Locals said she made Novak build the castle in Wiarton instead of the Muskokas, the usual summer playground of the rich.
 She was a former Miss Canada, a dancer, about thirty years old.
 If Naslund remembered correctly, she was fifteen years younger than her new hubbie.

 Slow down, she ordered herself.
 Let the crime scene reveal itself.
 She inhaled deeply, exhaled slowly, and then repeated the cycle.
 It stilled her mind.
 She continued her examination, moving on to Novak’s body.
 For a middle-aged man, he was very fit.
 Well-muscled yet slim.
 As with Hayden, rigor hadn’t begun and his bowels had loosened.
 He’d eaten more than his wife recently.
 Blowflies swarmed his backside.

 Her eyes returned to the necktie.
 The end tied to the stair rail was about a metre long — long enough to enable suicide by hanging.
 Then again, someone could have used it to strangle him.
-She sought the position of the noose knot and found it at the back of his neck.
+The noose knot was at the back of his neck.
 She knew most male strangulation assaults occurred from behind.
 A frontal assault gave a fit man like Novak a chance to fight back.
 A rear assault pointed to murder.
 However, there was no throttling wire.
 Given the Hayden MO, that seemed to rule out homicide.
 So, his death could be a suicide.

 Naslund stepped back.
-She couldn’t offer the victims any dignity.
-They had to remain hanging until the whitecoats were finished with them.
+As much as she wanted to, she couldn’t offer the victims any dignity.
+They had to remain hanging until the forensic experts, the whitecoats, were finished with them.
 Either she was looking at two murders, or a murder-suicide.
 She didn’t know which.
 She exhaled noisily.
 Her job wasn’t to pronounce the cause of death.
 That was up to the coroner and pathologist.
 Her job was to study the scene, to find details that could reconstruct events and solve the crime.

 Pulling out her phone, she called the detachment chief, Staff Sergeant Bickell.
 The old boy preferred radiophones, but eavesdroppers might be scanning the police frequency.
 Although encrypted, hackers could unscramble it.